 I’m not sure why this is not written in the instructions, but with all other tretinoin products I tried, it’s always mentioned in the insert that you have to wait 15 – 20 minutes after cleansing before applying tretinoin.
 When the skin is damp, the risk of irritation is higher.
 I’m guessing it’s because ingredients can penetrate the skin more when it’s damp.
 With moisturizers and other treatment products, you might want that, but it’s not advisable with this active.

 I’m assuming you’ll take my recommendation to use an opaque spray bottle.
 I used this to control the dispensed amount and for the product to spread evenly on the cotton pad.

 With maxi-peel, less is more.
 More with maxi-peel = more irritation (i.e., redness and peeling).

 Do NOT soak the cotton pad with the product.
 A damp cotton pad is enough.

-Do NOT rub the cotton pad on your face, just swipe once on each area then STEP AWAY from the mirror.
+Do NOT rub the cotton pad on your face, just swipe once on each area then move on.

 The thing with maxi-peel is that it comes in liquid form.
-With tretinoin cream, the active ingredient is dispensed slower onto the surface of the skin.
-With a liquid base carrier such as this product, tretinoin is dispensed all at once.
+With tretinoin in cream form, the active ingredient is dispensed slower onto the surface of the skin.
+With a liquid base carrier such as maxi-peel, tretinoin is dispensed all at once.
 That could cause more irritation.